nsmith12345/Nathans-Professional-README-Generator/nathans-professional-README-generator.md

   *[Questions](#questions)

   ## [Description](#table-of-contents)
-  It will produce a professional README
+  The project will produce a professional README in a short period of time.
-  To save time in the future
+  To save time on future projects
-  clone the repository and run the file using node index.js command
+  This will save time on their future projects
   ## [InstallationInstructions](#table-of-contents)
-  clone the repository, double check files and that npm init has been utilized with package.json.
-Type node index.js and answer the questions.
-Then   type ctrl, shift and V to launch the completed README
+  clone the repository and double check the files and that nm init has been utilized with the package.json.
+Type node index.js and answer the questions as they come up.
+Then type ctrl shift and V to launch the completed README
   ## [Usage](#table-of-contents)
-  You can utilize it for any project you create
+  You can utilize for any project

     ## [License](#table-of-contents)